Skip to content

 --output OUTPUT Directory to store generate config files.
 The

-directory will be created if it does not already
+directory will be created if it does not already exist

 --no-interactive Try to run automatically without prompting for user